LordofCynder/LordofCynder/README.md

   👋 Hi, Welcome to my profile!
-   I’m @LordofCynder, a fulll-stack certified web developer;
+   -> I’m @LordofCynder, a fulll-stack certified web developer;
-   My name is Igor Estephanele and I have 20 years old.
+   -> My name is Igor Estephanele and I have 20 years old.

 +=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+

----> Goals <---
+---> <Goals/> <---

 - Become a dev. engineer
 - Also work at front-end development business;